594bacongy/StudySite/README.md

 # StudyLocalSite

 This will include flashcards, an API connecting the angular UI and my backend, which utilizes supabase.

+test